harshitrajsinha/learn-js/Functions/functions.md

 # Callback function
 * Functions passed as an argument to other function, generally they are anonymous function.

+# Closure
+* In a nested function, inner function forms a closure => the inner function can use the arguments and variables of the outer function, while the outer function cannot use the arguments and variables of the inner function.
+Since the inner function forms a closure, outer function can be called and arguments can be specified for both the outer and inner function

 # Topics covered
 * Function definition
 * Arguments as call by value and call by reference